It’s no secret that Canadians pay a lot of tax. However, understanding how we’re taxed can help us minimize the tax we have to pay.

 A common mistake for investors is forgetting to keep a record of reinvested mutual fund distributions or dividends.
 Reinvested distributions or dividends are added to the ACB, reducing the amount of any capital gain that arises when the fund is sold.

-Return of capital (ROC) may also be reported as part of a distribution from a mutual fund.
+Return of capital (ROC) may also be reported as part of a distribution from a mutual fund or ETF.
 It represents a return of your original investment and results in a reduction of your ACB.
-If your ACB is positive, a distribution that’s identified as a ROC is non-taxable.
+If your ACB is positive, a distribution that’s identified as ROC is non-taxable.
 Once your ACB reaches zero (you’ve received the amount of your original investment back), all further distributions reported as ROC are taxable as capital gains.

 Segregated fund contracts